 Hematology & Oncology

 Cancer care requires a team approach — bringing together experts from surgery, medical oncology, radiation oncology and other areas to customize treatment for the patient.
-The hematology/oncology physicians of NewYork-Presbyterian Medical Group Westchester are part of the NewYork-Presbyterian Lawrence Hospital Cancer Center, which offers cancer prevention, screening, treatment, support, and education.
+The hematology/oncology physicians of NewYork-Presbyterian Medical Group Westchester are part of the NewYork-Presbyterian Westchester (formerly Lawrence Hospital) Cancer Center, which offers cancer prevention, screening, treatment, support, and education.
 Hematologists and oncologists oversee the medical treatment of cancer, including treating patients with chemotherapy, immunotherapy (which boost the power of the immune system against cancer), and supportive infusion therapies.

 - Screening, risk reduction, and genetic counseling to find cancers earlier or reduce cancer risk and recurrence

 - Diagnostic and staging approaches, including imaging, interventional techniques, and biopsy

 - Surgery, using advanced techniques and minimally invasive approaches

 - Interventional oncology, which treats cancers and cancer-related problems using targeted, minimally-invasive procedures

 - Radiation therapy, which uses precision technology to locate cancerous tumors to deliver safer and more effective radiation treatment

 - Survivorship services, including support groups and a survivorship care plan, which summarizes the patient care program and treatment